RoCooEngi/Color-sorter-manipulator/README.md

 $$Saturation = \frac{Max(R, G, B) - Min(R, G, B)}{Max(R, G, B)}$$

 ### Manipulator control on Arduino UNO

+The original program is located at: `/Arduino UNO manipulator controller/src/main.cpp`

 Arduino receives data from ESP32-CAM, determines the required direction of the manipulator movement and performs sorting.
 When a color recognition command is received, the manipulator grabs the cube, picks it up, moves it to the desired position, releases it, and then returns to its original state.
 After the process is completed, the "go" command is sent to ESP32-CAM, signaling readiness for the next cycle.